Welcome to the New Mentoring Program

-The mentoring program has been created to provide less experienced members of the Mental Health Professional Group (MHPG) the opportunity to be mentored by seasoned social workers, counselors, therapists, and psychologists who are already involved in helping infertile individuals and couples with their fertility journey.
+The Mentoring Program has been created to provide less experienced members of the Mental Health Professional Group (MHPG) with the opportunity to be mentored by experienced social workers, counselors, therapists, psychologists and psychiatrists who have extensive proficiency in helping individuals and couples with their fertility journey.
 Mentoring helps to uphold the highest standards of practice in our profession and enhances the collegiality of our group.
 We would require that prior to applying, all applicants complete all three modules and send in their certificates with their application.

 The Mentoring Program makes a clear and distinct differentiation between supervision and mentoring.
-Supervision is a formal, paid relationship involving a contract between a supervisor and supervisee and supervisors assume liability for the cases they supervise.
+Supervision is a formal, paid relationship involving a contract between a supervisor and a supervisee, and supervisors assume liability for the cases they supervise.
 In supervision, discussion involves specific clinical cases, typically occurs face-to-face, and usually involves a fee.
-The MHPG mentorship agreement is a voluntary, informal relationship between the Mentors and Mentees that offers general advice and discussion surrounding broad issues and not specific clinical cases.
-The communication between the two parties can be via e-mail, phone, videoconference or, where possible, in person.
-It is encouraged that email communication be reserved for administrative issues.
-Mentors and Mentees agree to participate in mentoring, not supervision, during the course of their twelve month pairing.
+The MHPG mentorship agreement is a voluntary, informal relationship between the Mentors and Mentees that offers general advice, support, and discussion surrounding broad issues, and is not supervision on clinical cases.
+There is no charge to participate.

 Mentor Applicants: A Mentor candidate must have a minimum of five years of experience as an infertility counselor.
 They must be a member in good standing of both ASRM and MHPG.
 Mentors must be licensed as a mental health practitioner in the state in which they practice.
 Mentors must have attended at least two ASRM Annual Conventions and/or Pre-Congress Courses.
 MHPG will have a Zoom account, so that Mentors are not required to have their own account.
 They may use their own group teleconferencing account if they wish.
 Mentors have the option of presenting a group with an MHPG colleague.
 Both members would need to complete the application and note that you plan to work together.